Popfizz013/Popfizz013/README.md

   - Learned and applied Apache Airflow, AWS, MongoDB, and created Python scripts to streamline bug fixing.

 - **Communications Lead @ UVic Satellite Club (Jan 2025 – Present)**
-  - Leading a team to design and implement a satellite communication protocol based on UDP with enhancements like clear channel avoidance and random backoff.
+  - Leading a team to design and implement a satellite communication protocol based on UDP.

 - **Hackathon Participant @ AWS DeepRacer (Nov 2024)**
   - Collaborated on optimizing reward functions for AI racing, managing the repo workflow, and implementing features.